 FORMAT: The symposium is held late April or early May.
 Friday evening consists of the keynote address and a reception for our alumnus/a speaker.
 Saturday includes a brief opening session, presentations, and a reception.
 (Presentation sessions run concurrently on Saturday afternoon.)

-WHERE: The 2021 Hilberry will be held virtually.
+WHERE: The 2022 Hilberry will be held in various locations on campus.

 ATTENDANCE: Attendance at all symposium events is expected of all senior English majors.
 The most important dynamic of the Hilberry is the support and appreciation seniors give each other.